astropy/astropy/docs/development/building_packaging.rst

     $ gpg --export --armor > public.key
     $ gpg --export-secret-key --armor > private.key

-Back up these files to a trusted location--preferably a write-one physical medium that can be stored safely somewhere.
-I also back up my keys to a trusted online encrypted storage, though some might not find that secure enough--it's up to you and what you're comfortable with.
+Back up these files to a trusted location--preferably a write-once physical medium that can be stored safely somewhere.
+One may also back up their keys to a trusted online encrypted storage, though some might not find that secure enough--it's up to you and what you're comfortable with.

 Add your public key to a keyserver